sgpfaff/sgpfaff.github.io/_projects/1_project.md

 As you can see in the animation, energy varies in the radial direction and the angular momentum varies along the azimuthal direction.

+Stellar shells are relatively common in irregular and lenticular galaxies, present in about 20% of them.
+This makes them great candidates to look for observational evidence of an oscillating potential if their structure is impacted.

 ### Putting it all together
 Now that we have set up an oscillating density profile and understand the mechanics of stellar shells, we are ready to tackle the main question: what happens to this static shell morphology when you introduce an oscillating central potential during its formation?